subratsharma2101/testingtool/README.md

 4. **View Results**: Browse generated test cases by category
 5. **Download Report**: Download comprehensive test report as JSON

+### Manual Recording Studio

+1. Enter the website URL in the main configuration card
+2. Click **Start Recording** to launch a headed Chrome window
+3. Perform the desired steps manually—every click, input, and submission is captured
+4. Click **Stop & Save** to convert the flow into an editable Selenium Python script
+5. Copy or download the script, tweak as needed, and replay it through the executor

+### API Testing Lab

+1. Paste your API base URL and OpenAPI/Swagger JSON into the API Testing card
+2. Click **Generate API Tests** to auto-build positive and negative scenarios
+3. Review the generated list, then hit **Execute API Tests** to run live requests
+4. Download generation or execution reports for auditing and CI/CD evidence

+### Run History

+- Open the dashboard to view the latest UI/API generations and executions
+- Each entry surfaces timestamp, target URL, totals, and report download shortcuts
+- Use it as a lightweight audit trail or to confirm CI jobs finished successfully

 ## 🎯 Test Types Generated